 2.2.
-Interpretability and relevance Network metrics are often not intuitive or deemed relevant for practitioners and decision-makers.
-Many metrics are complex and may not clearly correlate with ecosystem- and species-level responses, particularly in applied contexts.
-For instance, omnivory and network motifs are tied to food web persistence and extinction risks [63,64], highlighting their ecological relevance.
+Interpretability and relevance Network metrics are often not intuitive or deemed relevant for practitioners and decision-makers; many are complex and may not show clear relationships with ecosystem- and species-level responses, particularly in applied contexts.
+For instance, omnivory and network motifs are tied to food web robustness and extinction risks [59,60], highlighting their ecological relevance.
 On the other hand, while network nestedness indicates a buffer against extinctions and fluctuations in mutualistic networks, this is less clear in antagonistic networks [7].
-Connectance has also been tied in contrasting ways to network stability [e.g., higher connectance leading to increases or decreases of invasion success rates given invader trophic levels, 65, higher connectance linked to higher robustness to extinction, but larger extinction cascades, 66].
+Connectance has also been tied in contrasting ways to network stability, with higher connectance leading to increases or decreases of invasion success rates given invader trophic levels [61], or linked to higher robustness to extinction, but larger extinction cascades [62].

-Not all network metrics are suitable as conservation indicators, nor do they need to be.
-Several have been reviewed for their relevance and limitations in achieving conservation goals (Louise O'Connor, PhD thesis, Université Grenoble Alpes, 2022^i ; see Table 1 therein).
-For example, prioritising trophic networks with stabilising motifs when selecting protected areas can help achieve ecological resilience goalsi.
+Moreover, not all network metrics are suitable as conservation indicators, nor do they need to be.
+Several have been reviewed for their relevance and limitations in achieving conservation goals [63, see Table 1 therein].
+For example, prioritising trophic networks with stabilising motifs when selecting protected areas can help achieve ecological resilience goals [63].
 This information can already be used towards conservation planning but it needs to be both accepted by and available to decision-makers and managers.

 First, metrics must meet decision-makers' criteria.
-The ROARS (being Relevant, Objective, Available, Realistic, Specific) and SMART (Specific, Measurable, Achievable, Replicable, Time-bound) criteria [8, see Table 3 therein] focus on the decision-makers' receptiveness to suggested indicators during the selection, paving a way to communicate network information with stakeholders and embed network indicators in ecological monitoring and ecosystem health assessments.
-Network indicators will then need to be evaluated in terms of usefulness to achieve conservation goals [as in O'Connor, 20221] and decision-maker receptiveness [as in 8], as we move towards developing ecosystem management and monitoring frameworks that quantitatively and explicitly embed network indicators (see example in Box 2).
+The ROARS (Relevant, Objective, Available, Realistic, Specific) and SMART (Specific, Measurable, Achievable, Replicable, Time-bound) criteria [8, see Table 3 therein] focus on the decision-makers' receptiveness to suggested indicators during the selection, paving a way to communicate network information with stakeholders and embed network indicators in ecological monitoring and ecosystem health assessments.
+Network indicators will therefore need to be evaluated in terms of usefulness to achieve conservation goals [63] and decision-maker receptiveness [as in 8], as we move towards developing ecosystem management and monitoring frameworks that quantitatively and explicitly embed network indicators (see example in Box 2).

-Second, network ecologists have the opportunity to expand their focus from the development of mathematical tools, theory and theoretical validation to involving decision-makers and meeting their needs [67].
-Consensus for conservation goals can be achieved through mixed methodology such as iterative and anonymous Delphi panels [see 68 for applications in ecology].
+Second, network ecologists have the opportunity to expand their focus from the development of mathematical tools, theory and theoretical validation, to involving decision-makers and meeting their needs [64].
+Consensus for conservation goals can be achieved through mixed methodology, such as iterative and anonymous Delphi panels [see 65 for applications in ecology].
 Engaging stakeholders in this way would ultimately provide valuable guidance to prioritise new fundamental research questions and methodological development.
 Although they do not ultimately make the decisions, network ecologists must be proactive in this process, especially given the limited time and staffing resources across many institutions where decisions are made.
-This process takes time and co-production effort, and needs to be initiated by academics who can guide and support practitioners in designing management strategies and making conservation decisions using network information.
-Academics place a strong focus on the development of tools and knowledge, but ensuring their adoption (particularly for non-academics) will require delivering them in a form that can instantly be used with minimal additional work [69].
+This process takes time and co-production effort, and needs to be promoted by academics who can guide and support practitioners in designing management strategies and making conservation decisions using network information.
+Academics place a strong focus on the development of tools and knowledge, but ensuring their adoption (particularly for non-academics) will require delivering them in a form that can instantly be used with minimal additional work [66].